-On the investigative side, many OIG probes start with a referral from an agency within the Transportation Department.
-Others start when enforcers within the Inspector General's office suspect a pattern of criminal behavior.
+On the investigative side, many OIG probes start with a referral from an agency within DOT.
+Others start when the OIG suspects a pattern of criminal behavior.
 Still others begin when people call the OIG Hotline, a phone line specially dedicated to help citizens, including government workers, "blow the whistle" on waste, fraud or abuse.
 OIG's Hotline can be reached at 1-800-424-9071; its staff also can be e-mailed at email@example.com

 Are audit results made public?

 Most are public documents.
 A broad array of OIG's recent reports are available elsewhere on this website.
-If you are interested in a report released longer-ago than those you see on the site, please call the Director of Audit Planning, Management, and Technical Support at 202-366-1453.
+If you are interested in an older report you cannot find on our web site, please call the Director of Audit Planning, Management, and Technical Support at 202-366-1453.

-Audit reports containing proprietary or non-public information should be requested through the Office of Inspector General's Freedom of Information Act Officer at 1200 New Jersey Avenue S.E., Mail Stop J-3, Washington, DC 20590, or by telephoning (202) 366-6131.
+Audit reports containing proprietary or non-public information should be requested through the OIG's Freedom of Information Act Officer at 1200 New Jersey Avenue S.E., Mail Stop J-3, Washington, DC 20590, or by telephoning (202) 366-6131.